alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

 Several approaches have been proposed for the purpose of dismantling networks.
 These approaches are divided into either link or node removal.
 [Here](https://www.nature.com/articles/s41598-018-31902-8) you can see a comparative analysis of the main methods currently used in scientific research.
 In particular, I will be applying, on four [Cocaine Smuggling Networks](https://sites.google.com/site/ucinetsoftware/datasets/covert-networks/cocaine-smuggling?authuser=0), a dismantling method proposed in a PNAS paper ([Generalized Network Dismantling](https://doi.org/10.1073/pnas.1806108116)).
 The advantage of this method is that it takes into account the cost of attacking the vertices.
-More specifically, the cost of removing a vertex is its degree centrality.
+The cost of removing a vertex is its degree centrality and the algorithm finds a set of nodes whose removal results in the fragmentation of the network at minimal overall cost.

 <br>